Discord-Stories/Discord-Stories-old/README.md

 <br/>

 # How to download it/ run it?
-**Make sure you've downloaded BandagedBetterDiscord from [HERE](https://rauenzi.github.io/BetterDiscordApp/)**
+**Make sure you've already downloaded BandagedBetterDiscord from [HERE](https://rauenzi.github.io/BetterDiscordApp/)**

-Click the button above or [HERE](https://github.com/pickaxe828/Discord-Stories/archive/refs/heads/main.zip) to download the zip file.
+1. Click the button above or [HERE](https://github.com/pickaxe828/Discord-Stories/archive/refs/heads/main.zip) to download the zip file.
+2. Unzip the `.zip`
+3. Open the path `%appdata%/betterdiscord/plugins` on File Explorer.

-Unzip the file, and put the `discord_stories.plugin.js` inside of `%appdata%/betterdiscord/plugins` with File Explorer.
+4. Put the `discord_stories.plugin.js` inside of the folder.
+5. If BetterDiscord client sucessfully loaded it in, a bubble box should appear.
 <br/>
 <br/>